jbaublitz/convert-to-anki/README.md

 ## Languages supported

-While any language with gender or verb aspect can be used, declension/verb conjugation charts are currently only supported for Ukrainian, Russian, Romanian and French.
+While any language with gender or verb aspect can be used, declension/verb conjugation charts are currently only supported with the languages listed below.

 ## Installing